-The Board has an ongoing "Capital Improvement Program" that includes a "Capital Budget" assembled as part of the Board's Five-Year Capital Plan and Ten-Year Master Education Facility Plan pursuant to State law.

-The Board's Fiscal Year 2018 Capital Plan included approximately \$136 million of capital project expenditures in school buildings, technology, and equipment.
-The overall plan includes: (i) \$79 million for facility needs of priority maintenance and mechanical projects, (ii) \$30 million for contingencies for emergency repairs that may arise throughout the course of the year, (iii) \$5.3 million for information technology, (iv) \$2 million for security equipment, (v) \$12.9 million for capital project support services, and (vi) \$7 million for potential projects funded by outside sources.
-Funding for the Fiscal Year 2018 Capital Budget was primarily from proceeds of certain of the outstanding bonds issued by the Board.
+The "Capital Budget" is assembled as part of the Board's Five-Year Capital Plan and Ten-Year Master Education Facility Plan pursuant to State law.
+In Fiscal Year 2018, the Board approved a Capital Plan in conjunction with the release and approval of the Board's Fiscal Year 2018 proposed budget.
+The Board's Fiscal Year 2018 Capital Plan includes approximately \$136 million of capital project investments in school buildings, technology, and equipment.
+The overall plan includes: (i) \$79 million for facility needs of priority maintenance and mechanical projects, (ii) \$30 million for contingencies for emergency repairs that may arise throughout the course of the year, (iii) \$5.3 million for information technology investments, (iv) \$2 million for security equipment, (v) \$12.9 million for capital project support services, and (vi) \$7 million for potential projects funded by outside sources.
+Funding for these projects will come from the sale of real estate as well as proceeds from certain of the outstanding bonds issued by the Board.